Postage stamps and postal history of India: Independent India

-The Indian Postal Service today
+Today

 The Department of Posts, operating as India Post, is a government-operated postal system, simply referred to within India as "the post office".
 With its far-flung reach and its presence in remote areas, the Indian postal service provides many services such as small savings banking and financial services.
 As of 31 March 2011, the Indian Postal Service has 154,866 post offices, of which 139,040 (89.78%) are in rural areas and 15,826 (10.22%) are in urban areas.
 It has 25,464 departmental POs and 129,402 ED BPOs.
 At the time of independence, there were 23,344 post offices, which were primarily in urban areas.
 Thus, the network has registered a sevenfold growth since Independence, with the expansion primarily in rural areas.
 On an average, a post office serves an area of 21.23 sq;km and a population of 7,114 people.
 India is believed to have the most widely distributed system in the world (China has 57,000, Russia 41,000 and the United States 38,000 offices).
 This proliferation of offices results from India's history of having many disparate postal systems, eventually unified in the Indian Union after Independence.

 India has been divided into 22 postal circles, each circle headed by a Chief Postmaster General.
 Each Circle is further divided into Regions comprising field units, called Divisions, headed by a Postmaster General, and further divided into units headed by SSPOs & SPOs and Sub Divisions headed by ASPs and IPS.
 Other functional units like Circle Stamp Depots, Postal Stores Depots and Mail Motor Service exist in various Circles and Regions.
 Besides the 22 circles, there is a special Base Circle to provide the postal services for the Armed Forces of India.
 The Base Circle is headed by an Additional Director General, Army Postal Service holding the rank of a Major General.

 Gandhi, Nehru and other historic personalities continued to appear on the postal issues coming from the country since Independence, with almost half a century seeing the Gandhi definitives of denominations most frequently used in the era concerned, becoming synonymous with a postage stamp to the Indian people of that respective time period.
 New themes are now finding their place on Indian postage stamps, with some stamps issued jointly with postal agencies of other countries, renewable energy sources, the local flora and fauna and even the special annual issues wishing season's greetings.
 On 9 March 2011 India Post launched an online e-post office.
 The portal provides electronic money orders, instant money orders, stamps for collectors, postal information, tracking of express and international shipments, PIN code search and registration of feedback and complaints online.